SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 #### Subscriptions - Split costing by environment

-In addition to budgets, it's also a good idea to split costing by environment so you can get a clear picture of the difference between dev, test and production.
-So, it is best practice to use a different subscription for each environment you have.
+In addition to budgets, it's also a good idea to split costing between production and non-production scenarios.
+This can help diagnose why there are unexpected spend fluctuations e.g. performed load testing on the test site.
+Also l, there are sometimes discounts that can be applied to a subscription only used for dev/test scenarios.

 ::: bad